microsoft/Windows-iotcore-samples/Drivers/WaveshareFilterKmdf/WaveshareFilterKmdf/README.md

   - windows
 ---

-# “Waveshare KMDF Filter Driver”
+# Waveshare KMDF Filter Driver

 This sample filter driver enables touch events on the Waveshare 7" HDMI LCD Touchscreen for use on Windows IoT Core.
 The driver is a HidUsb KMDF Lower Filter Driver.
 The driver alters the HID input reports received from the touchscreen to comply with the HID specification.